openharmony/location_location_cangjie_wrapper/README.md

 As illustrated in the architecture diagram:
 - Location Services Wrapper: Provides a method for acquiring the current location.
 Provides a method to check if location services are enabled.
 - Cangjie Location Services FFI Wrapper Definition: Responsible for defining the C language interoperability interface for Cangjie, aimed at implementing Cangjie location service capabilities.
+- Cangjie ark interop: Encapsulates public interfaces for C language interoperation, and provides Cangjie tag class implementation for annotating Cangjie APIs, as well as providing BusinessException exception class definitions thrown to users.
+- Location Framework: Provides basic functions of location services through calling underlying GNSS HDI with C language interfaces.
-- Location Service Framework: Responsible for providing fundamental functionalities for location services, encapsulating C language interfaces for interoperability with Cangjie.
+- Cangjie DFX: Responsible for providing log interfaces for printing logs at critical paths.

 ## Directory Structure